The Product Regulation and Liability Review: United Kingdom - England & Wales

 Since the United Kingdom left the EU on 1 January 2021, it no longer has the benefit of the European regime of the Brussels Recast Regulation.33 The UK has applied to join the Lugano Convention 2007, but so far its application has been unsuccessful due to resistance from the European Commission.34 However, if the UK manages to join the convention in the future, it will be subject to broadly the same jurisdiction rules as those that apply under the European regime.
 For now, the following two regimes apply in the UK.
 The first is the Hague Convention 2005 on Choice of Court Agreements.
 This Convention concerns exclusive jurisdiction clauses and requires contracting states to honour these clauses when they are included in contracts.
 The second is the English common law regime.
 This regime has a comparatively low threshold for allowing the courts of England and Wales to seize jurisdiction.
 It is sufficient for a defendant to be physically present in England and Wales to allow that defendant to have proceedings served on them, regardless of whether the claim has any connection with the jurisdiction.
 If a claimant wishes to serve proceedings on a defendant outside the jurisdiction, it is necessary for them to seek the permission of the court.

 ii Burden of proof

 The burden of proof rests with the claimant.
 In most cases, the civil standard is applied.
-This means that the claimant must prove its case on the balance of probabilities.
+This means that the claimant must prove their case on the balance of probabilities.
 Where a party makes allegations of deliberate wrongdoing, a raised civil standard may be applied.
-This is based upon the notion that a party is:
+This is based on the notion that a party is:

 entitled to be protected against . . . a serious allegation by evidence of greater weight or by a higher standard of proof than would otherwise be required in an ordinary civil case.35